Top 7 Venture Capital Firms Investing in Video Games Startups

 Key Takeaways

-Securing venture funding gives your gaming startup the capital to grow and a partner who understands the industry’s specific product and market dynamics.
+Securing venture funding gives your gaming startup the capital to build and release new titles, and it connects you with experienced advisors who understand the industry.

-VCs like The Games Fund, BITKRAFT Ventures, Powerhouse Capital, and Valhalla Ventures are active backers of companies in the gaming space.
+Firms like The Games Fund, BITKRAFT Ventures, Powerhouse Capital, and Valhalla Ventures are some of the most active backers of gaming startups, specializing in this specific market.

-Whether you are actively raising or have just closed a round, our platform helps you manage your new capital with fast business banking, corporate cards, and automated bill pay.
+If you're raising or have just closed a round, Rho helps you manage your capital with fast business banking, corporate cards, and automated bill pay.

 Which VC Firms in Video Games Are Right for Your Stage?